-Every year we invite a Miami-based artist to help design the medal neck ribbon for the Miami Marathon & Half Marathon, Tropical 5K and Kids Run Miami races.
-Congratulations, to our 2018 designer, Bernard Zyscovich!
+Every year we invite a Miami-based artist to help design the medal neck ribbon for the Fitbit Miami Marathon & Half Marathon, Fitbit Tropical 5K and Fitbit Kids Run Miami races.
+Congratulations and a huge thank you to our 2018 designer, Bernard Zyscovich!
 Learn more about each artist and view their creations below.

 2018 | Bernard Zyscovich

 Founder and CEO of the Miami-based firm – Zyscovich Architects – Bernard Zyscovich, FAIA, is an award-winning architect and published author who is an industry-wide subject matter expert on architecture, urban design, interior design and master planning.

 With a passion to produce impact through ideas, aesthetic expression and technological innovation, Zyscovich’s firm, which is celebrating its 40th anniversary Making People Places in 2017, incorporates character, flavor and vision into each of their designs while reinforcing socio-economic, cultural and recreational possibilities.